ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 ```

 We encourage using custom form types for encapsulation as this makes templating easier by providing Twig block name.
-All built-in Field Types are implemented with this approach.
+All built-in field types are implemented with this approach.
 In that case overriding form theme can be done with:

 ``` html+twig
 {% block custom_fieldtype_widget %}